pryre/robin/documents/TOOLS.md

 # Tools

 ## QGroundControl
 Currently, QGCS support is patchy at best.
+Most of the calibration and management functionallity is available using the [custom widget](https://github.com/qutas/robin/blob/master/lib/qgroundcontrol_plugins/RobinCommandPanel.qml), which can be loaded in QGCS by clicking "Widgets > Custom Command > Load Custom QML file".

 It is currently compatible to do the following:
 - Allow you to select and change parameters
 - Airframe selection for those that are supported, but cannot be applied corectly in the Airframe Menu
 - Heads up, maps, and virutal horizon work as expected